Gregor Smith

-Sir Gregor Ian Smith is a Scottish general practitioner (GP), who has served as the Chief Medical Officer for Scotland since December 2020.
+Professor Sir Gregor Ian Smith is a Scottish general practitioner (GP) and former medical director for primary care in NHS Lanarkshire who has served as the Chief Medical Officer for Scotland since December 2020.
 He previously served in the position of Deputy Chief Medical Officer and from April 2020, until his appointment, served as Chief Medical Officer on an interim basis.

 A medicine graduate of the University of Glasgow Medical School, Smith served as a general practitioner doctor in Larkhall.
 He served as the Director for Primary Care at NHS Lanarkshire, before being appointed Deputy Chief Medical Officer for Scotland in 2015.
 On 5 April 2020 he served in the position of CMO on an interim basis, following the resignation of Dr Catherine Calderwood.
 Smith was confirmed on a permanent basis on 23 December 2020.

 Early life and education

-Smith attended Uddingston Grammar School and studied medicine at University of Glasgow, graduating in 1994.
+Smith was born to a "working class family" and had long pursued a career in medicine and healthcare.
+He claimed that he had "always wanted to become a doctor and help people" and stated that he realised his ambition to become a doctor whilst attending primary school in "Primary 5 or Primary 6".
+He was inspired to become a GP after he saw his own GP "giving back to the community" and this was something that he "wanted to emulate".
+Smith said that when he was younger he knew he "didn't just want to be a doctor, he wanted to be a GP".